Detox Your Home: The Bathroom

-The bathroom is a place where you use lots of chemicals - not just how you clean the bathroom, but all the chemicals you put on your body, everyday.
+The bathroom is a place where you use lots of chemicals.
+It's not just how you clean the bathroom but all the chemicals you put on your body everyday.

-However, there are a lots of things that you can do to reduce your chemical load.
+However, there are a lot of things that you can do to reduce your chemical load.
 Here's some ideas for the bathroom.

 Washing your hands?
 Choose a soap without the antibacterials.
-Triclosan is just not necessary - it's bad for you, bad for the environment and its thought is one of the reasons for the rise of superbugs.
-Check out our blog post on Triclosan for more information.
+Triclosan is just not necessary.
+It's bad for you and the environment, and it's thought to be one of the reasons for the rise of superbugs.
+Check out this blog post on Triclosan for more information.
 Go with a natural hand wash like the cult favourite Dr Bronner’s.

-The bathroom is one room in the house which is the perfect environment for mould and mildew, which can cause all sorts of health issues, aggravating allergies, asthma.
-Give the shower a quick once over with a dry cloth, or even a window wiper, and wipe any excess water off the counter and around the taps.
+The bathroom is one room in the house which is the perfect environment for mould and mildew - which can cause all sorts of health issues, aggravating allergies and asthma.
+Give the shower a quick once over with a dry cloth or even a window wiper.
+Then wipe any excess water off the counter and around the taps.
 Open those windows to let the fresh air in and get everything dried out.

 Ever used a shower cleaning product where you’ve had to hold your breath while using it?
 Hmmm.
 Not so good for you.
-Keep a squeegee in the shower and give it a wipe down before you get out.
-It literally takes seconds, but will cut back on limescale and will keep the mould down, too.
+Keep a squeegee in the shower and wipe it before you get out.
+It literally takes seconds but will cut back on limescale and keep the mould down, too.

-Try spraying diluted vinegar or lemon juice on your porcelain, leave it for half an hour and then give it a scrub.
-You can also make a paste of baking soda, Dr Bronner's and essential oil for a good cream cleanser.
-Spray vinegar and baking soda on your glass to remove limescale, let it sit a while, then clean off.
+Try spraying diluted vinegar or lemon juice on your porcelain, leave it for half an hour and then scrub it.
+You can also make a paste of baking soda, Dr Bronner's, and essential oil for a good cream cleanser.
+Spray vinegar and baking soda on your glass to remove the limescale, let it sit a while, then clean it off.
 Dilute some clove oil tea tree oil and vinegar to spray it on anywhere there's mould and damp - it's a non toxic mould buster.

 If you don’t want to go with the DIY solutions, try one of the eco friendly and natural bathroom cleaning products at Hello Charlie.

 Change your hand towels regularly, and your towels.
 Wash them in an eco friendly laundry powder.
-Dry them on the line, and if you want to soften them up, run them through the tumble dryer for a few minutes, rather than completely drying in the dryer.
+Dry them on the line, and if you want to soften them up, run them through the tumble dryer for a few minutes rather than completely drying them in the dryer.

 Skip the toxic air fresheners.
 Get in some detoxifying plants, open those windows and go for essential oils if you want masking smells.